JoseParraA/Tic-Tac-Toe-game/README.md

 ## Tic Tac Toe

 Tic-tac-toe (also known as noughts and crosses or Xs and Os) is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

+## Motivation

+This game is the first project in Web developer Immersive at General Assembly Sydney.

-### Prerequisites
+## Prerequisites

 Atom

 ## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With